Federal Direct Loan Programs

 Students may apply if they have matriculated in a degree-granting program, enrolled at least half-time (6 credits) for each semester they are seeking assistance, completed a Free Application for Federal Student Aid (FAFSA), and applied for their annual Federal Direct Unsubsidized Loan maximum.
 Approval is based on credit criteria.
 The maximum loan limit is the cost of education minus other aid received.
-Effective for loans first disbursed after July 1, 2016, the interest rate through the Federal Direct Graduate PLUS Loan Program is fixed at 6.31 percent.
-Federal Direct Graduate PLUS Loans are subject to loan fees of 4.272 percent for loans first disbursed on or after Oct.
-1, 2015 and loan fees of 4.276 percent for loans first disbursed on or after Oct.
-1, 2016.
+Effective for loans first disbursed after July 1, 2020, the interest rate through the Federal Direct Graduate PLUS Loan Program is fixed at 5.30 percent.
+Federal Direct Graduate PLUS Loans are subject to loan fees of 4.236 percent for loans first disbursed on or after October 1, 2019 and prior to October 1, 2020 and loan fees of 4.228 percent for loans first disbursed on or after October 1, 2020.
 Loan fees are deducted from loan proceeds prior to the disbursement of funds and borrowers are responsible for repayment of all such fees.
 Repayment on Federal Direct Graduate PLUS loans begins after the second disbursement, however, students enrolled at least half-time are eligible for deferment.
 Students may elect to receive a six-month grace period after the student graduates, drops below half-time status, or withdraws.

 Applying for a Federal Direct Graduate PLUS Loan